 - Using databases and e-journals

-- Subject Specific guides
+- Subject specific guides

 Our article How can Libraries & Collections support me throughout my studies at King's? provides an overview of the support and resources you can access from Library Services.

-Support and resources for remote study
+Support and resources for online study

 Your department and/or faculty can help